 How do I complete a risk assessment and security protocol?

 The following guidance will help you to identify potential risks to safety and security, classify threats and put measures in place to minimise risk.

 Photo: Kumar Shrestha | © B.B.
 Funyal

-For each stage of the assessment, think through every possible ‘What if…?’ scenario to help identify and classify threats – both the possible and the improbable.
+For each stage of the assessment, think through every possible ‘What if…?’ scenario to help identify and classify threats – both the possible and the unlikely.
 Quite often, the least expected events or scenarios are the situations that freelance journalists find themselves in on the ground.

-Fundamentally, always carefully consider and weigh the perceived risks against the editorial (and other) benefits of the assignment.
+Always carefully consider and weigh the perceived risks against the editorial (and other) benefits of the assignment.

 Each journalist and assignment faces a unique set of circumstances – the risk assessment and security protocol information should be treated as guidance only and changed accordingly.

 Download the Risk Assessment & Security Protocol Template, along with the in-depth guide to completing it.